Crux

 Index Facts Contract

-The indexer emits facts into the public @crux/core/project-index contract.
+The indexer emits facts into the public @use-crux/core/project-index contract.
 Clients should render these fields directly and should not parse source snippets or rebuild architecture client-side.

 Every ProjectDefinition can expose the following fact buckets:

-Known fact fields are typed in @crux/core/project-index.
+Known fact fields are typed in @use-crux/core/project-index.
 Future integrations may use explicit extensions bags, but core Crux primitives should prefer typed fields whenever the indexer can prove the fact.

 Cache Versioning

 Project Index caches are local implementation details, but their identities are part of Crux's migration discipline.
 Static cache keys include source hashes, direct import dependency hashes, config boundary hashes, extension/extractor/rule identity, compiler profile/intrinsic identity, and the TypeScript syntax frontend version.
-Semantic cache keys include the analyzed source closure, config boundary hashes, TypeScript version, and the semantic compiler-options identity.
+Semantic cache keys include the analyzed source closure, config boundary hashes, selected compiler runtime identity, and the semantic compiler-options identity.
 If indexer code would produce different facts for unchanged user source and those structured inputs do not already change, the matching cache epoch must change in the same patch.

-packages/indexer/indexer/cache-identity.tsSTATIC_PARSE_CACHE_EPOCHwhen static AST extraction changes definition, relation, metadata, schema, source-ref, diagnostic, path/source, file-classification, or presentation-hint output. - Bump
+• Bump packages/indexer/src/indexer/cache-identity.ts STATIC_PARSE_CACHE_EPOCH when static AST extraction changes definition, relation, metadata, schema, source-ref, diagnostic, path/source, file-classification, or presentation-hint output.

-packages/indexer/indexer/cache-identity.tsSEMANTIC_FACTS_CACHE_EPOCHwhen TypeScript semantic enrichment changes schema/callback/source-ref resolution, runtime joins, intelligence metadata, relations, lint facts, or compiler-option meaning. - Bump
+• Bump packages/indexer/src/indexer/cache-identity.ts SEMANTIC_FACTS_CACHE_EPOCH when semantic enrichment changes schema/callback/source-ref resolution, runtime joins, intelligence metadata, relations, lint facts, compiler runtime identity, or compiler-option meaning.

 Moving semantic logic between analyzers without changing emitted facts does not require a semantic cache version bump.